Core Candy Machine

 Config Line Settings is an optional field that allows advanced options of adding your Asset data to the Core Candy Machine making the Core Candy Machine's rent cost significantly cheaper.

-For example if all your Assests had the same naming structure of Example Asset #1
+For example if all your Assets had the same naming structure of Example Asset #1

 through to Example Asset #1000